MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: The proposed method.

 \subsection{HMAE: Hybrid Metapath Autonomous Extraction model.}

 Most of the existing heterogeneous graph representation learning methods are based on metapaths to extract high-order neighbors.
 However, these methods need to manually specify the metapath.
-In this hard-coded manner, each specified metapath represents a fixed semantic interaction, which cannot be tuned and optimized according to the target task.
-In the real scenarios, the relationship between two nodes is complex and diverse, the roles and importance of different relationships in different tasks or scenarios are also different.
+Thus each specified metapath represents a fixed semantic interaction, which cannot be tuned and optimized according to the target task.
+In real scenarios, the relationship between two nodes is complex and diverse, and the roles and importance of different relationships in different tasks or scenarios are also different.
 Taking the heterogeneous academic graph in Fig.\ref{figure2}(b) as an example, if we pay more attention to analyzing the cooperative relationship between authors, the path of APA should account for a higher proportion.
 Similarly, if we pay more attention to analyzing the differences in research fields between authors, the proportion of APCPA should be higher.
-Therefore, the key to solving this problem is to combine the semantic paths of different relationships in a soft coding manner to obtain a hybrid interaction path.
+Therefore, the key is to combine the semantic paths of different relationships in a soft coding manner when constructing a hybrid interaction path.
 This is also the core insight of this paper.

-In this section, we propose a Hybrid Metapath Autonomous Extraction (HMAE) model.
-Its goal is to learn the hybrid metapath autonomously for the task without manually specifying the metapath, thereby autonomously extracting hybrid heterogeneous neighbors.
-The overall framework of HMAE is shown in Fig.4.
-First, we need to extract different single relationship matrices from the original heterogeneous network, such as the relationship matrix of PA, AP, PC and CP, shown in Fig.4(a).
-Then, the process of extracting the one-hop hybrid adjacency matrix as shown in Fig.3(b) is performed.
+In this subsection, we propose a hybrid metapath autonomous extraction (HMAE) model.
+Its goal is to learn the hybrid metapath autonomously for the given task, thereby extracting hybrid heterogeneous neighbors.
+The overall framework of HMAE is shown in Fig.\ref{figure4}.
+First, we need to extract different single relationship matrices from the original heterogeneous network, such as the relationship matrices PA, AP, PC, and CP, as shown in Fig.\ref{figure4} (a).
+Then, the process of extracting the one-hop hybrid adjacency matrix, as shown in Fig.\ref{figure4} (b), is performed.
 Specifically, a one-dimensional convolutional neural network is utilized to perform a weighted fusion operation on different single relation matrices:

-After the one-hop hybrid adjacency matrix is obtained, the multi-layer networks can realize the extraction of the hybrid element path of the specified length: